-ENGLISH LANGUAGE ARTS MATH SCIENCE SOCIAL STUDIES FALL Students learn that plants have different features that support their growth process and they depend on other living things to nurture this.
+ENGLISH LANGUAGE ARTS MATH 🔀 SCIENCE SOCIAL STUDIES FALL Students learn that plants have different features to support their growth process and they depend on other living things to nurture this.
 They explore how plants can be an important food source and make the environment beautiful.
-Students learn the science behind extreme weather and how it affects individuals and communities.
+Students learn the science behind extreme weather and how extreme weather affects individuals and communities.
 Students learn that technology can be used to solve problems and make people's lives easier, how technology has changed over time from past to present, and that technology will continue to change as the times change, and new problems need to be solved.
-Students will add and subtract within 100 using place value strategies and measure lengths of objects.
-Students will understand place value of three-digit numbers and use comparison symbols (<, > or =) to compare three-digit numbers.
-Students will explore how animals and plants need and depend on each other.
-Students will learn about the properties and states of matter.
+Students will add and subtract within 100 using place value strategies and measure lengths of objects. • • • • Students will understand place value of three-digit numbers and use comparison symbols (<, > or =) to compare three-digit numbers.
+Students will engage in scientific investigations and investigative phenomena to explore how animals and plants need and depend on each other.
+Students will engage in scientific investigations and investigative phenomena to explore the properties and states of matter and changes form heat.
 Do communities matter?
-Students examine what it means to be a citizen, both as a member of their school and as a member of the larger community. ••• Why does the government matter?
+Students examine what it means to be a citizen, both as a member of their school and as a member of the larger community.
+Why does the government matter?
 Students identify laws, rules and consequences, both in the classroom and in the United States, and discuss their importance.
 WINTER Students learn that there are different landforms found on Earth that have different attributes that can change from natural causes.
 Maps can be used to identify different landforms on earth, and Earth's landforms affect living things in their environment.
 Activism means fighting for change or for what you believe in.
 Anyone who takes committed action to cultivate social, political, or environmental change in their community can be an activist.
 Students work as a community to determine local issues to advocate for change.
-Students will add and subtract within 1000 and solve word problems with numbers to 100.
-Students will identify even and odd numbers, and use addition to solve problems with equal groups of object.
-Students will explore maps and forms of water on Earth.
-Students will explore changes that can occur to Earth's landscape.
+Students will add and subtract within 1000 and solve word problems with numbers to 100. • • • • Students will identify even and odd numbers, and use addition to solve problems with equal groups of object.
+Students will engage in scientific investigations and investigative phenomena to explore maps and forms of water on Earth.
 Is America a salad bowl or a melting pot?
-Students discuss how, despite varied backgrounds and cultures, their communities are unified and share principles, goals, and traditions.
-SPRING Students learn about two countries that neighbor the United States-Canada and Mexico-by comparing and contrasting cultural differences and making text connections.
+Students discuss how, despite varied backgrounds and cultures, their communities are unified and share principles, goals, and traditions. -)% SPRING Students learn about two countries that neighbor the United States-Canada and Mexico-by comparing and contrasting cultural differences as well as making text connections.
 Students understand the idea that where we live affects how we live.
 Fables, folktales, and fairytales have different versions of the same story.
 Students see how they can teach a lesson or moral; and how each have different characteristics.
 They use these stories as mentor texts for their own narrative piece about their life in which they learned a lesson.
 Students will measure length with standard units.
 Students will tell time to the nearest five minutes, represent and interpret data and identify shapes by their attributes.
+Students will engage in scientific investigations and investigative phenomena to explore changes that can occur to Earth's landscape and how these changes sculpt Earth's landforms quickly or over many, many years.
 What makes a place?
 Students use connections to their families to learn about other nations and regions, considering the importance of landmarks and historical events in those places.